Northeast Children's Literature Collection: Manuscript collections

 Archives & Special Collections holds over 120 archives of notable authors and illustrators of children’s literature native to or identified with the Northeast and East Coast of the United States.
-Significant holdings include the archives of Natalie Babbitt, Barbara Cooney, Tomie de Paola, Leonard E. Fisher, Ruth Krauss, James Marshall, Richard Scarry, Marc Simont, Esphyr Slobodkina, Joseph A. Smith, Cyndy Szekeres, Leonard Weisgard, Hans Wilhelm, and Ed Young among others.
+Significant holdings include the archives of Natalie Babbitt, Barbara Cooney, Tomie dePaola, Leonard Everett Fisher, Ruth Krauss, James Marshall, Richard Scarry, Marc Simont, Esphyr Slobodkina, Joseph A. Smith, Cyndy Szekeres, Leonard Weisgard, Hans Wilhelm, and Ed Young among others.

 Collection development

 The Northeast Children's Literature Collection's general guidelines for book acquisitions are to collect historical and contemporary books written or illustrated by individuals with manuscript collections in the NCLC; those authored or illustrated by individuals associated with the Northeast or the Eastern Seaboard; those by authors and illustrators recognized as important to the genre; those representing publishing or artistic phenomena such as artists’ books.
-The NCLC also adds works that complement existing holdings and contemporary books that have won major national or international awards in approximately 60 categories such as the Newbery, Caldecott, Boston Globe/Horn Book, Pura Belpre, Scott O’Dell, Golden Kite, Phoenix, and many others.
+The NCLC also adds works that complement existing holdings and contemporary books that have won major national or international awards in approximately 60 categories such as the: